Orange-eat97/tp/docs/DeveloperGuide.md

 **Target User profile**:

-1. Social services dispatcher or coordinator that prefer CLI over GUI
+1. Social services dispatcher or coordinator that prefer CLI over GUI.
-2. They enjoy shortcuts so commands can be performed quickly even while on a call
+2. They enjoy shortcuts so commands can be performed quickly even while on a call.

 **Value proposition**:

-1. Manages a database of social workers and beneficiaries
+1. Manages a database of social workers and beneficiaries.
-2. Ability to find the closest worker to beneficiary
+2. Ability to find the closest worker to beneficiary.
-3. Upgraded Find command with additive filters and a wider range of filters, including prefix matching
+3. Upgraded Find command with additive filters and a wider range of filters, including prefix matching.
-4. Sorting for names and locations
+4. Sorting for all attributes for volunteers and beneficiaries, with additive comparators.
-5. Autocomplete for commands
+5. Autocomplete for commands to speed up processes.
-6. Command history and reusing past commands
+6. Command history and reusing past commands.
 7. Command Undo to reverse commands (not implemented yet).

 ### User stories